arnabs542/Algorithm-and-Data-Structure/doc/dp.md

 > * memorize the intermidate results in recursive way to reduce the run time calculation

 > * Translate to DP

+> * Problem suitable for DP

+non-aftereffect property.
+We can try to use dynamic programming to solve it.

+The non-aftereffect property means, once the state of a certain stage is determined, it is not affected by the state in the future.
+In this problem, if we get the largest subarray sum for splitting nums[0..i] into j parts, this value will not be affected by how we split the remaining part of nums.

 ## DFS to DP